FAQs

 Do I need to book a meter exchange appointment?

 No, customers do not need to book an appointment.
 If KTI arrives to complete the meter exchange at a time that’s inconvenient, you can request an alternate time for the work to take place.
 You will be provided with the KTI customer service number which you will need to call to schedule an appointment.
-Customer cannot book an appointment in advance of KTI’s initial visit.
+Customers cannot book an appointment in advance of KTI’s initial visit.

 Will I have access to my electrical usage data?